101 Unhealthiest Habits on the Planet

 "We know that as a society, we aren't very healthy," says Ericka Spatz, MD, a Yale Medicine cardiologist.
 "The Western lifestyle of fatty foods, sedentary lifestyle, and high stress, contributes to obesity and can contribute to diabetes, high blood pressure, and ultimately heart disease."

-The Remedy Rx: Get that AHA-recommended amount of weekly exercise.
+The Rx: Get that AHA-recommended amount of weekly exercise.
 And remember that starting with even a little activity is better than none: Get up every few hours and walk around, or start your day with a walk around the block, and work up from there.

 You're Using OTC Medications Casually